-The Global Investor Program (GIP) is a Permanent Residency scheme specially designed for wealthy investors who wish to relocate to Singapore.
+The Global Investor Program (GIP) is a permanent residency scheme specially designed for wealthy investors who wish to relocate to Singapore.
 Under GIP, foreign nationals can acquire a Permanent Residency (PR) status by investing a minimum of S$2.5 million in Singapore-registered companies.
 Or, they can invest in GIP funds that invest in Singapore companies.

 Eligibility & Assessment Criteria

-GIP applicants must:
+To be eligible GIP applicants must: